amadeus4dev/developer-guides/docs/faq.md

 Regarding the input for a specific location in a hotel search, you have the following options:

 * Since the commissioning of Hotel Search v3, we can no longer search hotels by IATA codes.
-In order to search by location you will need to use the [third endpoint of Hotel List](/reference-data/locations/hotels/by-geocode), which allows you to search using a latitude & longitude.
+In order to search by location you will need to use the third endpoint of Hotel List `/reference-data/locations/hotels/by-geocode`, which allows you to search using a latitude & longitude.
 The Hotel List API returns `hotelIds` based on the specific search coordinates.
 You will then need to use this `hotelId` in the third endpoint of the Hotel Search API.

 * Alternatively, you can use the Google API to retrieve the geo location of a specific location and use the Hotel Search by geo location.